A Chronicle of the

 Walter Fovargue (pronounced Fo-varg) was born in Ohio in 1881, which made him one of the first American born golf professionals.
 He learned to play golf as a caddy at the Cleveland Country Club and by the age of 17 he was working as a golf professional at the club.
-Fovargue was head profession al the Philadelphia Country Club in 1902 and 1903.
+Fovargue was the head professional at the Philadelphia Country Club in 1902 and 1903.
 In 1916 as the pro at the Skokie Country Club in Chicago he was a member of the PGA’s first Executive Committee when the PGA of America was founded.
-He represented the Middle States Section PGA.
+He represented the Middle States Section PGA where he served as secretary.
 In 1912 Fovargue finished tied for fourth in the Western Open, which was considered a major tournament at that time.
 Fovargue moved to San Francisco in 1917 and worked as a pro golf salesman for a golf ball company.
 After World War II he became a golf course architect.
-He designed golf courses in California (in partnership with Wilfrid Reid), Washington state and Japan.
+He designed golf courses in California, in partnership with Wilfrid Reid in Washington state and Japan.

 William Vincent “Willie” Hoare